percona/percona-xtradb-cluster/doc/source/features/pxc-strict-mode.rst

 Explicit table locking
 ----------------------

-|PXC| has only experimental support for explicit table locking operations,
+|PXC| has only experimental support for explicit table locking operations.
 The following undesirable operations lead to explicit table locking and are covered by this validation: